 - have experienced trauma, such as a significant injury or accident, or abuse

-- have a poor daily routine or are not involved in education, training or work
+- have a poor daily routine or aren’t involved in school, training or work

 - have been bullied or had other problems with peers

-- are LGBTI or feel different in some other way
+- are LGBTQI+ or feel different in some other way and don’t have access to support and safe environments to express or explore this

 - use alcohol or recreational drugs.